Professional Painters: How to Ace the Color Consultation Process

 Presenting Paint Color Options to Clients

-Lay out the swatches on a table or tape them to the walls in the rooms to be painted.
-Viewing the colors in the actual lighting of the space shows how they’ll appear once applied.
-Some may seem darker or lighter than expected.
-Have your clients walk around and get a feel for each color in the rooms and in different lighting at various times of day.
+Lay out swatches on a table or tape them directly to the walls of the rooms to be painted.
+Evaluating colors in real lighting—throughout the day—reveals how they’ll read once applied.
+Some will look lighter, others deeper.
+Encourage clients to walk the space and notice shifts at different times.

 Managing Clients With Strong Color Preferences